 Testing for HIV is a lot easier now, and can be done at most clinics as part of a routine checkup.
 Previously, parents would have to wait until the baby was 18 months old, and getting the test results would take weeks.
 "That's an agonizingly long time to wait to find out whether your baby needs to be treated for HIV," says Amanda Reffsin, who covers these issues as a member of the UNICEF USA global programs and humanitarian response team.
 "And we know with earlier treatment comes a significantly higher chance of survival."
 Without prompt treatment soon after birth, one-third of children living with HIV will die by age 1, and half by age 2.

-During a recent visit to Port Bouet Hospital, about an hour's drive outside Abidjan city, Reffsin was able to observe these improvements to the process — a significant advocacy win for UNICEF and its partners — firsthand.
+During a recent visit to Port Bouet Hospital, about an hour's drive outside Abidjan, Côte d'Ivoire's major urban center, Reffsin was able to observe firsthand these improvements to the process — a significant advocacy win for UNICEF and its partners.
 She recalls sitting quietly with a young mom who was holding her baby in her lap while a clinician drew blood from the baby's foot.

 "It took five minutes," Reffsin said.
 "When the results came back — the baby had tested negative — I saw the mom's face immediately soften and her body relax.
 It really moved me, thinking about the role that UNICEF has played in all this, helping to put that mom's mind at ease.
 Many more clinics are equipped to do this now."